-Immediately after a student has declared a major in Psychology or Social Work, a faculty advisor is assigned to help assess and plan the student's plan of study, focusing on the student's specific academic and career goals.
+Immediately after a student has declared a major in Social Work, a faculty advisor is assigned to help assess and plan the student's plan of study, focusing on the student's specific academic and career goals.
 Advisers and students use Degree Works to view a student's progress toward meeting graduation requirements.

 - 1. Complete the University General Education Curriculum requirements. - 2.
 Complete the Department and Major Curriculum requirements. - 3.
 Complete the minimum number of semester credit hours required for graduation. - 4.
 Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
 Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
-Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
-Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
-Grades lower than "C" will not be counted toward the major or minor requirements.
+Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
+Grades lower than "C" will not be counted toward the major or minor requirements. - 9.
+No credit hours based on life experience will be granted toward degree completion. - 10.
+Students must have a minimum GPA of 2.5 to graduate.